 The story seems far-fetched and Marcia and her co-conspirators may have had other reasons to get rid of Commodus, whose behaviour had grown ever more erratic.
 Dio claims that the plot was actually hatched by Eclectus and Laetus, who then employed Marcia to execute the plans.
 In any case, Marcia tried to murder the emperor by adding poison to his food (Dio) or drink (Herodianus).
 This did not work, as Commodus began vomiting up the poison.
 The conspirators then had him strangled by an athlete named Narcissus.

 Laetus, Eclectus and some their supporters went to his house in the middle of the night.
 At first, Pertinax believed that they had come to kill him.
 This was not the case.
 The conspirators took him to the Castra Praetoria, where a large crowd had already gathered.
 The people had heard about Commodus’ death and Pertinax was possibly quite popular, the people remembering how he had intervened on their behalf against Cleander’s men.
 They began shouting and proclaimed Pertinax Augustus.
 The praetorians were now more or less forced to accept Pertinax as the new emperor, but they were hardly enthusiastic.
-Pertinax promised them a donativum of 12.000 sesterces each to win their loyalty, which was enough for now.
-The new emperor then proceeded to the Senate and said to the senators that he did not want to be emperor “because of my age and feeble health, and because of the distressing state of affairs”.
+Pertinax promised them a bonus (donativum) of 12.000 sesterces each to win their loyalty, which was enough for now.
+The new emperor then proceeded to the Senate, only to find the doors of the Curia locked.
+The session was therefore moved to the nearby Temple of Concordia.
+Pertinax said to the senators that he did not want to be emperor “because of my age and feeble health, and because of the distressing state of affairs”.
 The refusal does not seem to have been genuine, and the Senate quickly accepted Pertinax as the new Augustus.
 Dio was there and would later write that the new emperor was “not only most noble in spirit but also strong in body”, except for a small problem with his feet.

 Killing the Nemean lion was one of the twelve labours of Hercules.